gedrimas/redux-mock-store-tuner/README.md

 # redux-mock-store-tuner

-This just is wrapper of redux-mock-store that allows you to update current Redux store of your application to let your testing React-component get appropriate state of storage.
-Be aware that package needs TypeScript version not less than 4.1.3, because only from that version TypeScript provides ability of recursive types inferring.
+This is just wrapper of the redux-mock-store that allows you to update current Redux store of your application to let your testing React-component get appropriate state of storage.
+Be aware that the package needs TypeScript version not less than 4.1.3, because only from that version TypeScript provides ability of recursive types inferring.

 ## Installation